 What Is Section 54 Of The Income Tax Act?

 This is the part of the Income Tax Act regarding the exemptions availed on the sale of house property.
 The capital gains obtained from the sale both be re-invested either in the purchase or the construction of one or two house properties.
-The exemption of two houses was introduced in the Budget 2019, before that the exemption was 1 house.
+The exemption of two houses was introduced in the Budget 2019; before that, the exemption was 1 house.

-This is in case the flat is under construction on purchase and in case the buyer is to construct a house on a plot purchased.
+This is in case the flat is under construction on purchase, and in case the buyer is to construct a house on a plot purchased.

 Holding Period For Under-Construction Property